DolevArtzi/skiing-simulator-plus-plus/README.md

 # Task 1: Getting to the Mountain

 ## Data Associated with `Navigator` [`navigator.py`]
-> - `locaction_info : dict`: a dictionary mapping store types to a list of tuples, each containing the name and location of the given point of interest
+> - `location_info : dict`: a dictionary mapping store types to a list of tuples, each containing the name and location of the given point of interest
     > - example k:v pair:
         > `'breakfast': [('bshop 1', (10,50)), ('bshop 2', (35,75))]` means breakfast shop `bshop 1` is located at `(10,50)`, etc.
     > - keys: `breakfast`, `rental`, `mountain`